Foodborne Pathogen Testing

 Vibrio spp.

 Vibrio species are unique among foodborne pathogens as they are naturally occurring halophilic (salt-loving) bacteria found in marine environments.
-Risk levels correlate directly with water temperature.
-We target V. parahaemolyticus and the dangerous V. vulnificus, which pose severe risks to consumers of raw shellfish.
+We perform specialized foodborne pathogen testing targeting V. parahaemolyticus and V. vulnificus for raw shellfish safety.

 Validated Methods: